sanskrit/raw_etexts_english/blogs/manasataramgini/2018-05-28_some-words-on-mathematical-truth-scientific-conviction-and-the-sociology-of-science.md

 +++
-title = "Some words on mathematical truth, scientific conviction and the sociology ofxa0science"
+title = "Some words on mathematical truth, scientific conviction and the sociology of science"

 +++
 Sometime in the bronze age more than one group of humans, including our